pavandheerajkota/RISC-V-Verification-Automation-Framework/README.md

-EEC283 Project - RISCV Verification Automation Framework
+# EEC283 Project - RISCV Verification Automation Framework

 This repository captures the essential information regarding the project proposed for the EEC283 coursework.
 We are working on automating the RISC-V verification process.
 We will be using the existing RISC-V IPs and methodologies to demonstrate the proof of concept.
 A more detailed description of the project can be viewed [here](https://github.com/pavandheerajkota/EEC283_RISCV_Verification_Automation_Framework/blob/640b9225b172323abeb22027dcffc70e9e568391/EEC_283_Project_Proposal%20-%20Group7.pdf).

 As described in the proposal, we will be using the Ibex core to demonstrate our idea.
 In particular, we will using the Ibex Simple System infrastructure and its co-simulation environment.
 To get started, we first need to install the required tools to bring-up the exisitng environment.
 A detailed step-by-step guide is provided below for reference.

+## Ibex - Spike Co-Simulation Environment Setup

 ```
 # Ibex - Spike Co‑Simulation Environment Setup

-# Note: Execute the commands in the given order
+# Note: Execute the commands in the given order.
+Please use the sudo prefix with commands when installing/ downloading under the root directory

 # Setting the required environment variables